NVIDIA/MatX/docs_input/quickstart.rst

 In this example we used it in the columns place of the shape, but we also could have used ``{matxKeepDim, 16}`` and we would have a 2D view where all columns of ``t1c`` matches ``t1``.

-Note in some cases MatX's *broadcasting* feature can be used instead of ``Clone``.
+Note in some cases MatX's *broadcasting* feature can be used instead of ``clone``.
 This allows an implicit expansion of ranks during an element-wise operation.
 For example, adding a 4D tensor to a 1D tensor will work as long as the outer dimension of the 4D tensor matches that of the 1D tensor.
-Broadcasting is covered in the documentation. ``Clone`` is much more powerful since it gives more control over which dimensions are cloned instead of assuming the outer dimensions.
+Broadcasting is covered in the documentation. ``clone`` is much more powerful since it gives more control over which dimensions are cloned instead of assuming the outer dimensions.

 Creating a view from an existing pointer